>>> Cycling

 Reverse Operator Cycle (CCW)

-Swing Cycle
+Swing Operator Cycle

 Counting Up / Counting Down in Cycling

-Using both directions for every operator builds:
+Using both directions builds:

 • activation control